 When the phrase "he packs punch," became popular, was someone thinking of Jorge?
-Growing up as a child of two respectable blue-collar Mexican immigrant workers, Jorge sought to make something of himself as his parents soldiering on.
-Alas, Jorge "Packed a punch," that he became a five-time decorated
+Growing up as a child of two blue-collar Mexican immigrant workers, Jorge sought to make something of himself as his parents soldiering on.
+Alas, Jorge "packed a punch."
+He became a five-time decorated

 Chicago Golden Glove Champion.
-Bypassing the opportunity to represent the USA in the 2000 Sydney Games, he was select to represent his parents' native country of Mexico for the 1996 Olympics.
-Between punches, left hooks and uppercuts, Jorge went to receive a B.S in business at Northern Illinois University (NIU).
-While in college Jorge was the recipient of the Thomas "Sarge" Johnson Outstanding Boxer Academic Scholarship provided by the USOC (United States Olympic Committee).
+Bypassing the opportunity to represent the USA in the 2000 Sydney Olympic Games, he was selected to represent his parents' native country of Mexico for the 1996 Olympics.
+Between punches, left hooks and uppercuts, Jorge went to receive his B.S in business from Northern Illinois University (NIU).
+While in college, Jorge was the recipient of the Thomas "Sarge" Johnson Outstanding Boxer Academic Scholarship provided by the USOC (United States Olympic Committee).

-In addition to founding Apache Service and Supply Co., he is the founder of the Apache Building Exchange a provider of real state marketing service, Jorge Pacheco serves on multiple charitable and advisory boards.
+In addition to founding Apache Service and Supply Company, he is the founder of the Apache Building Exchange, a provider of real state marketing services.
+Jorge Pacheco serves on multiple charitable and advisory boards.
 More notably Jorge was appointed by Mexican President

-Felipe Calderon to serve on the advisory board of NAFINSA (Nacional Financiera), the Mexican small business administration, helping Mexican small business.
+Felipe Calderon to serve on the advisory board of NAFINSA (Nacional Financiera), the Mexican small business administration, a governmental organization helping Mexican small business.

-Currently, he is a Boxing/MMA official with the Illinois Department of Financial and Professional Regulation, Department of Athletics, assisting in the regulation of state-sanctioned bouts and MMA fights.
+Currently, he is a Boxing/MMA official with the Illinois Department of Financial and Professional Regulation, Department of Athletics.
+He assists in the regulation of state-sanctioned bouts and MMA fights.
 He mentors young aspiring boxers who like himself many moons ago, seek to make something of themselves.